davidwagenblast/David-Wagenblast/README.md

 ## Experience

-### TECHNOLOGY STUDENT ASSOSIATION, CHAPTER EXECUTIVE BOARD
+### Technology Student Assosiation, Chapter Executive Board
 As Reporter, I handled communication between our school and the state board, and helped get information about the club posted onto local websites.
 This position was also a leadership role, in which I organized and managed a team of 30 students.
 2015-2018

-### TECHNOLOGY STUDENT ASSOSIATION, STATE EXECUTIVE BOARD
+### Technology Student Assosiation, State Executive Board
-While only serving in this position for a month, while running for this position I gained experience in campaigning and outreach with TSA delegations from across the state, and currently handle all NJ TSA press communications, such as press releases, and authoring articles to be posted in local newspapers.
+While serving on this position I have handled the organization of an Organization with over 25,000 members, and I have handled all communication and outreach with the membership.
 2018-2019

-### STUDENT VICE PRESIDENT, HOWELL HIGH SHCOOL
+### Student Class Vice President, Howell High School
 I currently co-lead a class of over 600 students, organize class events, and merchandising.
 2018-2019

 ### Education

 2017-2021
 International Baccalaureate Student, Howell High School